temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 ### Shared Core

 This is the first stable SDK built on top of a shared Rust [Core SDK](https://github.com/temporalio/sdk-core/).
-The development of the Core SDK was started roughly around the time we started to develop the TypeScript SDK and the API boundary between the two evolved over time.
+The development of the Core SDK was started roughly around the time we started to develop the TypeScript SDK, and the API boundary between the two evolved over time.

 By investing in a shared Core, we can reuse lot of the complex concurrency management and state machine logic to build new SDKs much faster.
-For example our - now in Alpha - Python SDK was built in just a few months.
+For example, our Python SDK (currently in Alpha) was built in just a few months.
-Sharing the logic makes all of our SDKs more reliable too since when a problem is fixed in Core it is fixed for any dependent SDK.
+Sharing the logic makes all of our SDKs more reliable because when a problem is fixed in Core it is fixed for any dependent SDK.

 ### Sandboxed workflow runtime

-The SDK leverages V8 isolates (the technology behind Chrome's isolation) to run each workflow in an isolated JavaScript runtime with a distinct global scope and prevents the use of "unsafe" JavaScript modules which could break the code's [deterministic constraints](https://docs.temporal.io/workflows#deterministic-constraints).
+The SDK leverages V8 isolates (the technology behind Chrome's isolation) to run each workflow in an isolated JavaScript runtime with a distinct global scope and to prevent the use of "unsafe" JavaScript modules that could break the code's [deterministic constraints](https://docs.temporal.io/workflows#deterministic-constraints).
-All non-deterministic JavaScript APIs such as getting the current time and a random number have been replaced with deterministic versions.
+All non-deterministic JavaScript APIs, such as getting the current time or a random number, have been replaced with deterministic versions.

-With all of this put together we've eliminated an entire class of footguns and made it easier to get started with Temporal.
+With all of this put together, we eliminated an entire class of footguns and made it easier to get started with Temporal.

 ## Built with the community